Catfishing is increasing day by day, So the practice of digital kids monitoring is booming.

 We live in a world where online dating is usual.
 Dating apps are getting so common that every single person is trying to mingle with their perfect match.
 And those who do not use dating apps, find friends and lovers using social networking sites.

-Catfishing is an illegal activity, but people involved in such crime do not bother to consider the side effects because the rate of catfishing is exploding nowadays.
+Catfishing is an illegal activity, but people involved in such crimes do not bother to consider the side effects because the rate of catfishing is exploding nowadays.

 Catfishing & Online Deception in Teens – Beware What Your Kids Do Online: